MurkyYT/MUI/README.md

    * TextBox
 * Custom coloring of each component type(works best with `#define NEW_STYLE 0` )
 ## Demo project
-*You can find a demo project inside the `Test` folder, this project is where i test new features and additions*
+*You can find a demo project inside the `Demo` folder, this project is where i test new features and additions*

 ![demo-image](example.png)